-Why Morticia From 'The Addams Family' Is One Of The Most Underappreciated Female Characters Of All Time
+Why Morticia From 'The Addams Family' Is The Best

 Want to feel super elderly for a minute?
 The Addams Family movie came out 25 years ago.
 Yes, it came out over two decades ago.
 Let that soak in for a second because it took me a while to recover.
 Tuesday, Nov.
 22nd marks the 25th anniversary of our introduction to one of the creepiest and spookiest families ever committed to film.
 Of course, the original television show from 1964 was a true classic, but the '90s movies managed to recapture that essence completely.
 Let's be honest, Carolyn Jones originally portrayed Morticia flawlessly, but somehow, Anjelica Huston reimagined the matriarch of the Addams clan into an even fiercer character.
 This brings me to my point that Morticia Addams is one of the most underrated female characters.